GENI-NSF/geni-tools/README-omni.txt

 --no-ssl   Do not use ssl --orca-slice-id=ORCA_SLICE_ID
                 Use the given Orca slice id
--o, --output   Write output of listresources to a file -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
+-o, --output   Write output of listresources or getslicecred to a file -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
-                  RSpec filename prefix
+                  Filename prefix (used with -o) --slicecredfile SLICE_CRED_FILENAME
+        Name of slice credential file to read from if it exists, or -save to with -o getslicecred
 -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
                   Ad RSpec type and version to return, EG 'ProtoGENI 2'